The Last of Us Part II Remastered offers minor additions to a still-stellar game

 Other less notable upgrades include a ‘Guitar Freeplay Mode,’ the ability to change Ellie’s clothes in story mode (yes, you can put her in a space suit for the entire game), concept art, a ‘Speedrun Mode,’ and a few other behind-the-scenes surprises.
 Like No Return, these director’s cut-like features are included for someone like me who cares deeply about The Last of Us’ universe (my cat is named Ellie for a reason), but there’ll be a lot of players who won’t care about these extras.

-The Last of Us Part II remains one of the best video games ever, three years after its release, and Remastered only solidifies this fact.
+The Last of Us Part II remains one of the best video games ever three years after its release, and Remastered only solidifies this fact.
 Few games take the creative chances of Naughty Dog’s post-apocalyptic epic, and despite the latter half of Part II dragging a bit and getting a little over-complicated with its storylines, it’s still one of the most ambitious video games ever released.

 For more on The Last of Us Part II, check out my review of the game’s original release.
 The Last of Us Part II Remastered will release on January 19th, 2024 for the PlayStation 5 for $